AgungDanuWijaya/INVDFT/README.md

     	}
 ------------

-Kemudian menginput data ajar pada file interface.java.
-Data ajar diinput pada variabel data_geo.
-Contoh script dapat dilihat dibawah.
+Then input the training data in the file interface.java.
+The training data is input into the data_geo variable.
+An example script can be seen below.

 ------------
     public String method = "nr";